Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Sherwin Williams Super Paint vs Duration

-Super Paint and Duration are two of the most popular paints from Sherwin Williams, with the Duration line being the more expensive one out of the two.
+Super Paint and Duration are two of the most popular paints from Sherwin Williams, with the Duration series being the more expensive one out of the two.
 The exterior paint is thicker and can be used on multiple surfaces.
-The price starts at a whopping $80 per gallon for the exterior paint, as of this review.
+The price starts at a whopping $89 per gallon for the exterior paint, as of this review.
 Wait for a paint sale to get a better price.
 I can tell you from experience that the paint has held up fine on the outside of my house.
 You get what you pay for.

 I don't recommend using interior Super Paint to paint the walls in your home.
 As I explained earlier, I experienced problems with surfactant leaching (chemical streaks) and colorants separating from the paint during application.
-The paint coverage is good, but I wouldn't personally use this product again on my painting projects when there are far better paints to use.
+The paint coverage is really good, but I wouldn't personally use this product again on my painting projects when there are far better paints to use.

 I use interior Duration most of the time for walls, or I'll use Regal Select.
 Both paints are washable, low VOC, and cover in a couple coats.
 I can also use either one in bathrooms and not have to worry about surfactant leaching issues.